Hallelujah78/crossword-app/NOTES.md

 - inform user if the grid is not in a valid configuration
   - see above for what a valid grid is

+## Bug

+- some of our clues are overwriting the letters already placed in the grid that they share with other clues
+- the intersection prop appears fine, so there is some logic wrong in populateClues